opeakinfenwa/Electronic-Learning/Readme.md

 * Swagger or Redoc API docs
 * Add Redis for caching
 * Enhanced Google OAuth flow with consent screen

+## Acknowledgements

+Built to demonstrate deep understanding of modular backend architecture using Express, advanced ORM usage with Prisma, and complex relational database modeling.
+Showcases mastery in implementing secure authentication flows, structured migration and seeding systems, and role-based user-course relationships in a scalable PostgreSQL environment.

 ## License